-The IETF's standards development work is organized into several areas (http://www.ietf.org/iesg/area.html).
-Each Area has 1 or more Area Directors (ADs), which together comprise the Internet Engineering Steering Group (IESG).
+The IETF's standards development work is organized into several Areas.
+Each Area has one or more Area Directors (ADs), which together comprise the Internet Engineering Steering Group (IESG).
 The IESG is responsible for technical management of IETF activities, the Internet standards process, and for the actions associated with entry into and movement along the Internet "standards track," including final approval of specifications as Internet Standards and publication as an RFC.

 Within each Area there are multiple Working Groups (WG).
 Each WG has one or more chairs who manage the work, and a written charter defining what the work is and when it is due.
 There are more than 100 WGs.
 The WGs produce Internet Drafts (I-Ds) which often lead to the publication of an Internet standard as an RFC.
-See http://www.ietf.org/wg/ for WG charters and http://datatracker.ietf.org/wg/ for the list of the Areas, the current WGs and their chairs.
+The IETF Datatracker has the charters, chairs and other information for all the current WGs.

-People interested in particular technical issues join the mailing list of a WG (http://datatracker.ietf.org/list/wg/) and occasionally attend one or more of the three IETF meetings held every year.
-See: http://www.ietf.org/meeting/ for meeting details.
+People interested in particular technical issues join the mailing list of a WG (also available via the IETF Datatracker) and occasionally participate in IETF meetings.

 The IETF is normally very welcoming to newcomers, and tolerance is the rule.
 The technical level is quite high, so if you write something that turns out to be wrong, you may get some quite frank replies.
 Or sometimes you will get a reply from someone whose first language is not English, and they can be rude without intending it.
 (If someone is seriously offensive, the WG Chairs are supposed to deal with it.)
 Don't be discouraged; everybody started as a newcomer.